Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Preliminary

-MOTSP is decomposed into a set of subproblems.
-Each subproblem is treated as a single-objective TSP and can be solved by DRL approaches.
+According to the above decomposition strategy, an MOP is decomposed into a set of subproblems.
+Each subproblem is treated as a single-objective optimization problem and can be solved by DRL approaches.
 These approaches are mostly end-to-end and make use of pointer network \cite{pointer}, attention model \cite{nazari2018reinforcement,kool2019attention} or their variants \cite{xin2021multi} as the deep neural networks.
 The common training algorithms can be policy gradient with rollouts, actor-critic, etc.